-Everett Public Schools English Learners (ELs) courses are limited to speakers of other languages who have not yet demonstrated proficiency in English.
-Speakers of other languages who come to Everett Public Schools from abroad as well as from other schools are required to take an entrance proficiency test.
-Students who do not yet score at the proficiency level or above on the entrance assessment enroll in a minimum of one EL English class per semester until the state standard for English proficiency is achieved.
-Emerging bilingual students complete the majority of required and elective courses with their peers in grade-level classes, with accommodations as necessary.
+Everett Public Schools Multilingual Learner (ML) courses are limited to multilingual learners who have not yet demonstrated proficiency in English.
+Multilingual learners who come to Everett Public Schools are required to take an entrance English proficiency test.
+Students who do not yet demonstrate proficiency in English based on state requirements enroll in a minimum of one ML English class per semester until the state standard for English proficiency is achieved.
+Multilingual learners complete the majority of required and elective courses with their peers in grade-level classes, with scaffolds and supports as necessary.